vinilsilv/instagram-stories-slider/README.md

-# instagram-stories-slider
+# Instagram Stories Slider
-A web version of Instagram's Stories Slider.
+A web version of Instagram's Stories Slider with JavaScript and SCSS.
+<p>You can see it clicking <a href="https://vinilsilv.github.io/instagram-stories-slider/">here</a></p>